Article 1 in a Series on Preaching

 Let us clearly and systematically set forth His whole counsel and not be turned aside from this central task.

 We need to pray that God will accomplish His purpose as His Word is preached.

 How can they call on the Lord to be saved

 Unless there is preaching

 Unless we are commissioned to preach?

 Does your confidence lie in the God of the Word to accomplish His purpose through His Word?

-David Cook, a Presbyterian minister, served in several churches before becoming Principal of the Sydney Missionary and Bible College.
-This article is the first in a series on preaching.
+Rev David Cook, a Presbyterian Minister, served in several churches before becoming Principal of Sydney Missionary and Bible College.

 © Rev David Cook (1 March 1990)